Ewen, Michigan

-Ewen is an unincorporated community and census-designated place (CDP) in McMillan Township, Ontonagon County, Michigan, United States.
+Ewen (/ˈjuːən/ YEW-in) is an unincorporated community and census-designated place (CDP) in McMillan Township, Ontonagon County, Michigan, United States.
 It is situated on the Upper Peninsula of Michigan along Highway M-28, which leads east 39 mi to Covington and west 35 mi to Wakefield.

+As of the 2020 census, Ewen had a population of 229.

 Ewen was first listed as a CDP prior to the 2020 census.